-- § technological innovation; - § telecommunications or technology disruptions; - § future regulatory actions and conditions in our operating areas; - § our dependence on a limited number of clients in a limited number of industries; - § our ability to attract and retain clients: - § our ability to expand our business or effectively manage growth; - § our ability to hire and retain enough sufficiently trained employees to support our operations; - § negative public reaction in the US or the UK to offshore outsourcing; - § regulatory, legislative and judicial developments;

-- § increasing competition in the business process outsourcing industry; - § political or economic instability in India, Sri Lanka and Jersey; - § worldwide economic and business conditions; and - § our ability to successfully consummate strategic acquisitions.
+- technological innovation; - telecommunications or technology disruptions; - future regulatory actions and conditions in our operating areas; - our dependence on a limited number of clients in a limited number of industries; - our ability to attract and retain clients; - our ability to expand our business or effectively manage growth; - our ability to hire and retain enough sufficiently trained employees to support our operations; - negative public reaction in the US or the UK to offshore outsourcing; - regulatory, legislative and judicial developments; - increasing competition in the business process outsourcing industry; - political or economic instability in India, Sri Lanka and Jersey; - worldwide economic and business conditions; and - our ability to successfully consummate strategic acquisitions.

-These and other factors are more fully discussed in "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Form 6-K and in our other filings with the Securities and Exchange Commission, or the SEC, including in "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our registration statement on Form F-1, as amended (Registration No. 333-135590).
+These and other factors are more fully discussed in our other filings with the Securities and Exchange Commission, or the SEC, including in "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our annual report on Form 20-F for our fiscal year ended March 31, 2007.
 In light of these and other uncertainties, you should not conclude that we will necessarily achieve any plans, objectives or projected financial results referred to in any of the forward-looking statements.
 Except as required by law, we do not undertake to release revisions of any of these forward-looking statements to reflect future events or circumstances.